Epicfisher/heroku-buildpack-libopus/README.md

 Optionally, by switching the `SOURCE_TARBALL` definition in `bin/compile`, the current State of the Opus Repo can be used as your Source, instead of the most recent version

 ## Installation
-To use the Buildpack, add ```https://github.com/Epicfisher/heroku-buildpack-libopus-latest``` to your App's list of Buildpacks
+Add ```https://github.com/Epicfisher/heroku-buildpack-libopus-latest``` to your App's list of Buildpacks